CodeYourFuture/syllabus/docs/contributing/minutes.md

 #### Setting expectations

-- Having an open conversation
+- Start with an open conversation:
 - Questions:
 - Do you think you can cheat / copy + paste?
 - Do you think you can get a job when you disrespect other's work?